-This sections is intended to provide you with the best resources for finding hotel, resort and vacation rental accommodations suitable for a families with infants, babies, toddlers, and small children — and get a great deal.
+This sections provides resources for finding hotel, resort and vacation rental accommodations suitable for a families with infants, babies, toddlers, and small children — and get a great deal.

 Researching Family Hotels